 The bill would create the Suicide Prevention Commission within the Legislative Council.
 The Legislative Council would have to furnish clerking services to the commission.
 The commission would have to do all of the following:

-· Work with state departments and agencies and nonprofit organizations on researching causes and possible underlying factors of suicide in the state.
-The research would have to focus on the demographics with the highest suicide rates in the state in the decade immediately preceding the bill’s effective date, as well as those with the highest growth in suicide rates during that time period.
+· Work with state departments and agencies and nonprofit organizations on researching the causes and possible underlying factors of suicide in the state.
+The research would have to focus on the demographic groups with the highest suicide rates in the state in the decade immediately preceding the bill’s effective date, as well as those with the highest growth in suicide rates during that time period.

 · Prepare and present a preliminary report to the legislature within six months of the bill’s effective date.
-The report would have to include the possible causes for the increase in suicide rates and recommendations for reducing risk factors among the demographics studied and other information the commission considers relevant.
+The report would have to include the possible causes for the increase in suicide rates, recommendations for reducing risk factors among the demographic groups studied, and other information the commission considers relevant.

 · By one year after the bill’s effective date, and each year thereafter, prepare and present to the legislature an updated version of the report.

-· Annually review and update recommendations made under the act and provide a process for ongoing monitoring of the implementation of the commission’s recommendations, if any were implemented.
+· Annually review and update recommendations made under the act and provide a process for the ongoing monitoring of any implemented recommendations.

 · Provide recommendations for a process by which continued state coordination on suicide data collection, suicide prevention programs, and a coordinated state approach regarding suicide prevention could continue after the act expires.